lunextelecom/event-processor/README.md

 Life Cycle
 1. Startup, read rules from database, load into esper runtime
-2. Read rule from Kafka Topic
+2. Read event from Kafka Topic
 3. Process rule for each incoming event that assign to that rule.
+  - Esper Filter event
+  - Check Condition
-5. Write result to output
+4. Write result to output
-6. Write display data
+5. Write display data

 Note:  If rule is change, update esper runtime and make sure no event are skip.